ridhiaggarwal06/ecommerce-review-prediction/README.md

 # Customer Review Prediction for Nile (E-commerce Case Study)

-Customer reviews play a critical role in shaping trust and driving sales for e-commerce platforms.
-For Nile, a large South American e-commerce company, identifying whether a customer is likely to leave a positive or negative review can help improve service quality, reduce negative experiences, and strengthen brand reputation.
-Our project aimed to develop a predictive model to forecast review outcomes and inform operational improvements, including delivery efficiency and product quality.

-The problem:
-Nile, a leading e-commerce platform, faced the challenge of predicting whether customers would leave positive or negative reviews.
-With over 100,000+ order records, the company wanted to understand which factors most influenced satisfaction and how predictive modelling could improve customer experience.

-Approach:
-- Data Preparation
-  - Integrated eight separate datasets into a single view of 91,000+ orders.
-  - Cleaned anomalies such as mismatched delivery dates and missing values.
-  - Engineered new features, including delivery time, review response time, product size, and order status categories (delivered early, delayed, cancelled, etc.).

-- Model Selection and Evaluation
-  - Gradient Boosting Decision Trees (GBDT) and XGBoost were chosen because they handle complex, non-linear relationships effectively and are well-suited for imbalanced datasets often seen in real-world reviews.
-XGBoost, in particular, was selected for its speed, scalability, and built-in regularisation, reducing the risk of overfitting.
-  - Hyperparameter tuning was applied to strike a balance between accuracy and generalisation, ensuring the model performed well not only on training data but also on unseen future orders.
-  - Precision, recall, and macro F1-score were used as evaluation metrics instead of accuracy alone.
-This choice ensured that both positive and negative reviews were measured fairly, even though the dataset contained far fewer negative reviews.
-The macro F1-score was particularly important, as it emphasises performance on minority classes that are business-critical (negative reviews).

-- Insights from Features
-  - Delivery reliability, delivery time, price, and order size emerged as the strongest predictors of customer satisfaction.
-  - Faster and more reliable delivery strongly correlated with positive reviews.
-  - Higher prices and late deliveries significantly increased the likelihood of negative reviews.

-Outcome:
-  - Models achieved ~80% accuracy and F1-score on unseen test data.
-  - Predictive capability enables Nile to flag orders at risk of negative feedback before reviews are submitted.
-  - Business teams can use the insights to prioritise improvements in logistics, pricing strategy, and product quality.

-Business Impact:
-  - Anticipating reviews allows customer support to intervene early, reducing complaint volumes.
-  - Feature importance analysis provides clear evidence for investing in delivery performance and competitive pricing.
-  - Predictive analytics can be scaled to other business areas, such as fraud detection or personalised recommendations, maximising long-term ROI from the data platform.
+#### Project Summary
+This project predicts whether a customer will leave a positive or negative product review on an eCommerce platform.
+The aim was to help the business target the right customers for review requests, improve online reputation, and use incentives more efficiently.

+The project was completed as part of a real-world analytics consulting assignment

+#### Business Problem
+Online reviews strongly influence customer trust and sales.
+However, requesting reviews from every customer is costly and ineffective.
+The business wanted to:
+* Predict which customers are likely to leave positive reviews
+* Focus review requests on high-probability customers
+* Improve overall rating quality in a cost-efficient way

+#### Data Used
+* Real transactional eCommerce data
+* 90,000+ orders after cleaning
+* Data from 8 linked tables including:
+  - Orders, customers, products, payments, sellers, deliveries, and reviews
+* Product categories translated into English for analysis

+#### Approach:
+1. Data Cleaning & Quality Checks:
+* Joined 8 different datasets (orders, products, customers, payments, reviews, sellers, and delivery data) into one clean analysis table.
+* Removed:
+  - Orders where payment values did not match product and freight totals
+  - Delivered orders with missing delivery dates
+  - Undelivered orders that incorrectly had delivery dates
+  - Rows with missing key values
+* Retained real-world delivery delays and mismatches as they reflect actual operational issues rather than data errors.
+* After cleaning and merging, the final dataset contained ~91,600 records.

+2. New Features Created:
+To better capture customer experience and order behaviour, several new columns were created, including:
+* Delivery time – days from purchase to delivery
+* Review time – time taken by customers to leave a review
+* Item count – total number of products in each order
+* Product size – calculated using length, width, and height
+* Average review scores at:
+  - Product level
+  - Seller level
+  - Product category level
+* Encoded order delivery status into simple numeric groups:
+  - Cancelled/unavailable
+  - Delivered early
+  - Delivered late
+  - Shipped
+  - Processing
+These features helped capture delivery reliability, product scale, and customer experience more realistically.

+3. Target Variable Creation:
+Converted 1–5 star ratings into a binary outcome:
+  - 1–3 stars → Negative
+  - 4–5 stars → Positive
+Chosen due to very few neutral (3-star) reviews.

+4. Class Imbalance:
+The dataset was imbalanced, with far more positive reviews than negative ones.
+This was accounted for by:
+* Using evaluation metrics that work well with imbalanced data (precision, recall, and F1-score)
+* Interpreting results carefully to avoid being misled by high accuracy alone

+5. Model Selection and Evaluation:
+* Gradient Boosting Decision Trees (GBDT) and XGBoost were chosen because they work well with complex, non-linear data and handle imbalanced datasets effectively.
+XGBoost was especially useful due to its speed, scalability, and built-in overfitting control.
+* Hyperparameter tuning was applied to ensure the models performed well not only on training data but also on unseen future orders.
+* Precision, recall, and macro F1-score were used instead of accuracy alone to evaluate both positive and negative reviews fairly.
+The macro F1-score was prioritised to ensure the minority negative class was properly evaluated.

+#### Key Insight
+Customer reviews are most strongly influenced by delivery reliability, delivery speed, pricing, and order size.
+When delivery is delayed or unreliable, negative reviews become far more likely.

+#### Business Value
+If deployed, this solution could help the platform:
+  - Increase the volume of positive online reviews
+  - Improve customer trust and conversion
+  - Use marketing incentives more effectively
+  - Support data-driven operations and delivery improvements

+#### Limitations
+* The model relies on historical behaviour, which may not fully reflect future customer trends.
+* Data imbalance leads to weaker performance in predicting negative reviews.
+* Some features (average product/seller/category score) introduced data leakage risk and were later removed for realistic deployment.
+* One review is recorded per order, even when multiple products are purchased, which creates ambiguity about which product influenced the rating.
+* Binary classification may oversimplify how different customers interpret star ratings.